hoangsvit/eplus.dev/cm72pl2r3000c09jr2a0keeor.md

 ### View your updated bucket in the Cloud console

 1. Return to the Cloud console for this step.
 You should have left off on your Cloud Storage bucket details page.

 2. From the left-hand menu, click **Buckets** and select your first bucket.
 You should see that both images have been removed.

 ## **Task 6.
 Delete your Cloud Storage bucket**

-1. From the left APIs & Reference section navigate to **JSON API** &gt; **API reference** &gt; **Buckets** &gt; **delete** to `buckets.delete` method or, to delete a Cloud Storage bucket using API Explorer, use the [Buckets: delete reference](https://cloud.google.com/storage/docs/json_api/v1/buckets/delete).
+1. From the left APIs & Reference section navigate to **JSON API** > **API reference** > **Buckets** > **delete** to `buckets.delete` method or, to delete a Cloud Storage bucket using API Explorer, use the [Buckets: delete reference](https://cloud.google.com/storage/docs/json_api/v1/buckets/delete).

 You will now delete your first (empty) Cloud Storage bucket.

 2. For the **bucket** field, enter in the name of your first bucket.
 Your method should resemble the following:

 ![The Request parameters dialog box with the populated bucket field](https://cdn.qwiklabs.com/ApOaZPBzbblyXqVyyOqA%2BTJi09SKxkuyOHuQjEAfdUg%3D align="left")

 3. Make sure that **Google OAuth 2.0** and **API key** checkboxes are selected under **Credentials** section.

 **Note:** To view **Credentials FAQs**, click on question mark icon next to **Credentials** title.

 4. Make sure that there are no trailing spaces in any of the fields.

 5. Now scroll down and click **Execute**.
 You should receive a similar output:

 ![204 displayed on a green ribbon](https://cdn.qwiklabs.com/nRkqUtiQhhbyhJr7SILoziHp5HZOH39Vlr%2B8ES9Winc%3D align="left")